alanseiden/rpg-intro/IBMi.md

 ### Library list

-The library list plays a vital part when working or developing applications running on IBM i.
+The library list plays a vital part when working with or developing applications running on IBM i.
 Each system job has it's own library list.
 The library list is a similar concept to a path list on other systems.
 On Windows and Unix, to execute a program without a direct path it would need to be on the path list.
 That is the same idea on IBM i, but with libraries for objects.

 Let's say this is our library list: